NicolaOrritos/progenic/README.md

 //      -rw-r--r--   1 root    root             122 30 mar 02.41 myServiceName_2.log
 //      -rw-r--r--   1 root    root             240 30 mar 02.41 myServiceName_master.log
 ```

+**Please note that writing logs to certain paths (`/var/log` is one of them) requires root provileges.**
+This behavior may vary depending on the linux distro being used.

 ### PID file